 - Butter the crock of a 4 to 6 qt. slow cooker.
 Layer half of the potatoes evenly on the bottom, and sprinkle all of the diced onions over the potatoes.
 Pour half of the cheese sauce over the layers, spreading as needed to cover all the potatoes.

 - Repeat with remaining potatoes and cheese sauce.
 Sprinkle the remaining 1/2 cup of cheese over the top.
-Can be made up to a day in advance and refrigerated at this point before cooking – start for 1 hour on high first if cooking on low.

 - Cover and cook on low 6 to 7 hours or on high for 4 hours.*